tbielander/xtract/README.md

 ### filter

 The **`filter`** consists of an `allowlist` and a `blocklist`.
-These lists consist of key-value pairs where the key is a string representing an XML element and the value is a list of values that are allowed or blocked respectively.
-The allowlist and the blocklist can also be empty.
+These lists consist of key-value pairs where the key is a string representing an XML element and the value is a list of strings that are allowed or blocked respectively.
+In addition to unique strings, you can also use regular expressions as values, although lookarounds are not possible.
+The allowlist and the blocklist may be empty.

 If non-empty their elements must be descendants of the aforementioned filter and split level element.
 In the example file the entries in the allowlist and in the blocklist define the values the subelements of the `invoice` element must have or must not have in order to pass the filter.
 The `invoice` elements that don't pass the filter will be collected in a special file whose prefix is defined in the `residue` field of the **`filter`**.